kaliop-uk/websummercamp2016/docs/exercises/1_handling_the_docker_stack.md

 Exercise 1: handling the Docker stack
 =====================================

+Goals of the exercise:
+- getting acquainted with the Docker stack for eZPublish
+- learning how to deploy a copy of the stack to create a new environment: `uat`

 ## Task 1: Start the Docker stack and check that it is working